August 11, 2025

 N95 Respirators: Following 5 OSHA Requirements

 OSHA has a Respiratory Protection Standard that deals with respirators just as it has a Bloodborne Pathogens Standard that deals with exposure to blood and certain other body fluids.
 The N95 is the basic workhorse for healthcare applications for airborne biological pathogens.
-N95s differ from masks, because N95s are designed to seal tightly against the user’s face, while masks are not so designed.
-The Respiratory Protection Standard requires the following whenever the use of N95s is required:
+N95s differ from surgical masks because they are designed to seal tightly against the user’s face.
+The Respiratory Protection Standard requires the following whenever the employer requires employees to wear N95s in the workplace:

 1. Written Respiratory Protection Program (RPP)